goldstrike77/ansible-role-linux-prometheus/README.md

 * `prometheus_kubernetes`: The Kubernetes API server information.

 ##### Role dependencies
-* `prometheus_grafana_dept`: A boolean value, whether install the Grafana for metrics visualization.
+* `prometheus_grafana_dept`: A boolean to determine whether or not to install the Grafana for metrics visualization.
-* `prometheus_grafana_ngx_dept`: A boolean value, whether proxy Grafana web interface using NGinx.
+* `prometheus_grafana_ngx_dept`: A boolean to determine whether or not to proxy Grafana web interface using NGinx.

 ##### Listen port
 * `prometheus_port.alertmanager`: alertmanager instance listen port.